realrolfje/munin-plugins/README.md

 versions use bash, awk and snmpget, which all run fast on the pi.

 *To get the MikroTik plugins working:*
-- Install snpget with `sudo apt-get install snmp`
+- Install snmpget with `sudo apt-get install snmp`
 - Install the MIB downloader with `sudo apt-get install snmp-mibs-downloader`.
 You need this to make the snmpget tool in the scripts able to translate the human-readable MIB strings into those awful snmp v2 iso OiD strings.